-All applications require proof of citizenship.
+All direct applications require proof of your identity and citizenship.
 Different types of proof are acceptable depending on whether you are an Australian citizen, permanent resident or other type of citizen.

 If you are an Australian citizen, proof may be one of the following: